Fertility and planning a baby

 Epilepsy Action has more information about epilepsy medicines and risks in pregnancy and sodium valproate medicines and risks in pregnancy.

-Medical professionals advise you have pre-conception counselling before you become pregnant.
+Medical professionals suggest having pre-conception counselling before you become pregnant.
 This is to have the best chance of having a healthy pregnancy.

 What is pre-conception counselling?